ProHopBasketballClub/TourneyGen/milestones/milestone4/README.md

 The system now properly validates empty update fields.

-The update endpoints no longer nulls fields if they are included
+The update endpoints no longer nulls fields if they are not included in the request body

-Move some validation functions to a new class to make code cleaner
+Moved some validation functions to a new class to make controller code cleaner

 #### Frontend Changes